© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill motte and ditch system, Oldcastle is a scheduled monument protected by Historic England under reference 1012124.
 View the official record →

-Castle Hill motte and ditch system, Oldcastle is a Norman fortification consisting of an earthwork motte with surrounding ditch, located in Cheshire.
+Castle Hill motte and ditch system, Oldcastle is a Norman fortification consisting of a motte with surrounding ditch, situated in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012124.

 Castle Hill motte and ditch system, Oldcastle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012124.